hyperdefined/CobaltTester/web/api.md

 * `frontend_online`: Whether or not the frontend is online.
 * `protocol`: What protocol the instance uses (http/https).
 * `frontEnd`: The frontend URL of the instance.

+### Services
+In the services JSON, each service is listed.
+If it's able to download media for it, it's set to `true`.
+If it failed, it's set to `false`.